rpmartin/Rinstall/README.md

     `install.packages("tidyverse")` then hit enter.

     `install.packages("rmarkdown")` then hit enter.

-    `install.packages("tinytex")` then hit enter.

-    `tinytex::install_tinytex()` then hit enter.

 * If no error messages, you are ready for testing.
 If you were not able to get the above packages installed you will need to take the easy way: Rstudio cloud (instructions above.)

 # Testing instructions:

 Top left corner of Rstudio, click on `File` then `New File` then `R Markdown` and then hit `Ok`.
 If you get a message like "Creating Rmarkdown documents requires...", choose yes.
-It will ask you for a title and an output format: choose pdf.
+It will ask you for a title and an output format: choose html.
 A `hello world` Rmarkdown file should open.

 Find the `knit` button (there is an icon of a ball of yarn with a needle sticking out of it) and click it.
 Rstudio will ask for a file name and where to save it.
-Once you are done that a new window should open with the knitted pdf output of your `hello world` Rmarkdown file:
+Once you are done that a new window should open with the knitted html output of your `hello world` Rmarkdown file:

  ![](hello.png)